riccabolla/PCNE_paper_script/README.md

 # PCNE workflow
-Tutorial to reproduce data presented in the paper "TBD".
+Tutorial to reproduce data presented in the paper "PCNE: a tool for plasmid copy number estimation".

 ## Requirements
 You will need the following files: